Schenectady County Community College logo

 Key Highlights

-• Features a robust Culinary Arts department, which received a $6.3 million expansion completed in 2007, significantly funded by Schenectady County.
+• Boasts a significantly expanded Culinary Arts department, benefiting from a $6.3 million expansion completed in 2007.

-• Provides essential student amenities like a dedicated student center with a cafeteria and lounge, and on-site childcare services.
+• Provides extensive student amenities, including a dedicated student center (opened 1992) with a cafeteria, college store, and student lounge.

 Timeline